corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Account for the `trait_harvested_radiotrophic` trait
     * Re-weight `pc_nuked` terraform links to be of similar weight to the newly-re-weighted built-in terraform links
     * Pop % for the AI to want to terraform is not 50%/75% nuked empire/non-nuked empire
-* 2.1.0 Nanite worlds now eligible to become Tomb Worlds
+* 2.1.0 Nanite Worlds now eligible to become Tomb Worlds
-    * Add `pc_gray_goo` to `pc_nuked` terraforming link (standard cost - since Nanite Worlds have a flat cost no matter which type to which it is terraformed)
+    * Add `pc_gray_goo` to `pc_nuked` terraforming link (standard cost - since Nanite Worlds have a flat cost no matter to which type it is terraformed)
     * Improve trigger for determining if a species is "nuked"
+* 3.0.0 Update for Stellaris version 3.3 "Libra"
+    * Memorialit trigger is built in to the game now, o remove implementation from this mod
-* 2.2.0 Code refactor to support ["Terraform" to Tomb World: Planetary Diversity Compatibility]() - no functionality changes, but the logic is now much easier for the add-on to reuse TODO link
+    * Code refactor to support ["Terraform" to Tomb World: Planetary Diversity Compatibility]() - no functionality changes, but the logic is now much easier for the add-on to reuse TODO link

 ## Source Code